prachishah26/Python-Training/pandas/readme.md

 ### Program6- Find each company’s Highest price car

 ```
-WE have to find each company's highest price car.
+We have to find each company's highest price car.
 e.g.
 make
 alfa-romero      16500.0